jamesplease/sliding-dropdown/README.md

 - `grunt min` - Build the LESS, minify the result, then lint it

 *Note: The `box-model` rule has been ignored in my linting process.
 This is because the warning given by the rule has been accounted for in my code.*

+### Updates

+- *v2.1.0* - Made it more like an OOCSS component, which I hear is all the rage right now.
+- *v2.0.0* - Built with LESS

 Enjoy!